 The first landmarks the pioneers encountered were in Western Nebraska, such as Court House Rock, Chimney Rock, and Scotts Bluff (where wagon ruts can still be seen today).
 Further west, in Wyoming, you can still read the names of pioneers carved into a landmark bluff called Register Cliff.

-Other migration paths for early settlers prior to the establishment of the transcontinental railroads involved taking passage on a ship rounding the Cape Horn of South America or to the Isthmus (now Panama) between North and South America.
+Other migration paths for early settlers before the establishment of the transcontinental railroads involved taking passage on a ship rounding the Cape Horn of South America or to the Isthmus (now Panama) between North and South America.
 There, an arduous mule trek through hazardous swamps and rainforests awaited the traveler.
 A ship was typically then taken to San Francisco, California.

 The trail was still in use during the Civil War, but traffic declined after 1869 when the transcontinental railroad was completed.

 However, in its more than 25 years of regular use, the trail carried an estimated 300,000 emigrants to the vast west, a trip that took about five months to complete.
 The trail continued to be used into the 1890s, when modern highways began to take its place, eventually paralleling large portions of the trail.
 Today, U.S. Highway 26 follows the Oregon Trail for much of its length.

 Some of the original routes from our nation’s early days remain today as reminders of our historic past.
 The Oregon National Historic Trail is an extended trail that follows much of the original path of the Oregon Trail.

 In 1968, Congress enacted the National Trails System Act, and in 1978, National Historic Trail designations were added.
 The National Historic Trails System commemorates these historic routes and promotes their preservation, interpretation, and appreciation.

 In 1995, the National Park Service established the National Trails System Office in Salt Lake City, Utah.
 The Salt Lake City Trails Office administers the Oregon, the California, the Mormon Pioneer Trail, and the Pony Express National Historic Trails.

 The National Trails System does not manage trail resources on a day-to-day basis.
 The responsibility for managing trail resources remains in the hands of the current trail managers at the federal, state, local, and private levels.